Telstra Health were interested in how elderly and disabled people are addressing the deep issues of social isolation that come with ‘being in care’.

-We worked with Telstra Health to design and conduct a research project with health care clients living in the community in regional Queensland, to inform the design and development of new digital products to combat depression that arises from social isolation.
+We worked with them to design and conduct a research project with health care clients living in regional Queensland, to inform the design and development of new digital products to combat depression that arises from social isolation.

 To investigate this problem, we interviewed a range of elderly and disabled people in different living situations in the town of Toowoomba (a regional centre in Queensland, Australia).